-To build some intuition for B-minimax and optimally adaptive estimators, we consider an example drawn from Dobkin et al. (2018) concerning whether to detrend a quasiexperimental estimator of treatment effects.
-In this case $Y_R$ corresponds to a two-way fixed effects estimator of the effect of unexpected hospitalization on medical spending, while $Y_U$ corresponds to a linearly detrended estimate of the same quantity.
-We return to this example in Section 5 where further details on the econometric specification under consideration are provided.
+To build some intuition for B-minimax and optimally adaptive estimators, we consider an example drawn from Dobkin et al. (2018) concerning whether to detrend a quasi-experimental estimator of treatment effects.
+In this case Y_R corresponds to a two-way fixed effects estimator of the effect of unexpected hospitalization on medical spending, while Y_U corresponds to a linearly detrended estimate of the same quantity.
+In the constant coefficient framework entertained by Dobkin et al. (2018) these models are nested: the model excluding the trend is a restricted version of the model including the trend.
+We return to this example in Section where further details on the econometric specification under consideration are provided.

-The B-minimax and optimally adaptive estimators are depicted in Figure 1.
+The B-minimax and optimally adaptive estimators are depicted in Figure \square .
 Both estimators have been computed numerically assuming squared error loss, implying risk is given by mean squared error (MSE).
-The first y-axis reports point estimates of $\theta$ , which is measured in dollars.
-Realized values of $Y_R$ , $Y_U$ , the efficient GMM estimator, and the optimally adaptive estimator are depicted by horizontal lines.
+The first y-axis reports point estimates of θ , which is measured in dollars.
+Realized values of Y_R , Y_U , the efficient GMM estimator, and the optimally adaptive estimator are depicted by horizontal lines.
 Realized values of the B-minimax estimators are plotted as triangles.
+The x-axis has been set on a quadratic scale to highlight the properties of these estimators for choices of B that are small relative to the standard error $\Sigma_O^{1/2}$ of the bias estimate Y_O .